 This practice generally applies to data when it is collected, used, stored, accessed, transferred, or disclosed.
-MSELECT recognizes a high level responsibility to guard its candidates' and employees’ privacy by treating such data confidentially and using it only for legitimate business purposes.
+MSELECT recognises a high level responsibility to guard its candidates' and employees’ privacy by treating such data confidentially and using it only for legitimate business purposes.
 In addition, when a limited number of local legal restrictions exist on a company’s use and disclosure of personal information, MSELECT makes a special effort to go beyond legal requirements and rather fit with international standards and both encourage confidentiality protections and act to specifically protect data to the highest level possible.

 In addition, the privacy of personal data is a significant issue in the international arena, where the approach to data privacy frequently differs from the approach taken in the region.
-MSELECT recognizes its role and unique responsibility working with international companies and persons of various international backgrounds and privacy practices.
+MSELECT recognises its role and unique responsibility working with international companies and persons of various international backgrounds and privacy practices.

 This policy, its principles and procedures on putting the policy into practices serve as a guide on managing and protecting personal data in the context of legitimate business needs.

-MSELECT (hereinafter referred to as MSELECT or the Company) recognizes and supports the need for reasonable protections regarding the privacy of personal “human resources” data collected by the Company through the employment relationship.
+MSELECT (hereinafter referred to as MSELECT or the Company) recognises and supports the need for reasonable protections regarding the privacy of personal “human resources” data collected by the Company through the employment relationship.
 For this reason, the Company has developed and adopted these general guiding Principles.

 In following these Principles, the company complies with the applicable laws and regulations protecting the privacy of personal data in the employment relationship in the jurisdictions in which the company operates.

 There is currently limited provision in law relating to data protection in Iraq.
 The Constitution of Iraq passed in October 2005 (the Constitution) addresses personal privacy.
 Article 17 (1) of the Iraq Constitution states that: “Each individual has the right to personal privacy, as long as it does not infringe on the rights of others or public decency.”
 There is little available guidance on this constitutional provision.
 The right to privacy was not defined by legislation prior to the enactment of the Constitution and has not yet been defined in legislation since its enactment.
-While limited local legislation and guidance exists, MSELECT recognizes the need to follow to the extent possible international standards on data privacy protection.
+While limited local legislation and guidance exists, MSELECT recognises the need to follow to the extent possible international standards on data privacy protection.

 SCOPE: The Principles expressed in this policy apply to all personal data about employees and applicants that is collected, maintained or used by MSELECT as part of an actual or prospective employment relationship.